fmedrano2019/SudokuSolver/README.md

 # SudokuSolver
-A program that solves a Sudoku puzzle using recursive backtracking.
+A set of programs that solve a Sudoku puzzle using recursive backtracking.

 ## SudokuSolverText.py
 A text-based Sudoku solver.
 The program generates its own puzzle to which it will try and solve.